mynamesbond/mynamesbond/README.md

 - 👋 Hi, I’m Thierno
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning html, css and javascript so i'm a noob
+- 🌱 I’m currently learning html, css and javascript so i'm a noob to this field
-- 📫Reach me at thiernosiradiosylla@gmail.com

 <!---
 mynamesbond/mynamesbond is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.